This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 How Doubled Die Coins Are Made

-A doubled die coin is one that was struck by a die that was accidentally engraved with a doubled image; by the way, a die is the device that imprints an image on blank coins, which are also known as planchets.
+A doubled die coin is one that was struck by a die that was accidentally engraved with a doubled image.

 How Much Are Doubled Die Coins Worth?

-In other situations, doubled dies are valuable simply because they are rare – like the elusive 1958-D doubled die cent, of which only two are known and boast a value in the six figures.
+In other situations, doubled dies are valuable simply because they are rare – like the elusive 1958-D doubled die cent, of which only 3 are known to exist.
+The coin has a value in the six figures.

-To learn more about doubled die coin values, you’d have to consider doubled dies individually.
+To learn more about doubled die coin values, you have to consider doubled dies individually.

 Popular Doubled Die Coins